Kakamotobi/Learned/DSA/19-Dijkstra's-Algorithm.md

 - Airline Tickets - find the cheapest route to your destination.
 - Biology - model the spread of viruses among humans.

-## Dijkstra's Algorithm Flow
+## Dijkstra's Algorithm Flow - Greedy
-1. Look to visit a new node.
-Pick the node with the shortest known distance to visit first (this is what the priority queue is used for).
+1. Look to visit a new node. **Pick the node with the shortest known distance to visit first (this is what the priority queue is used for)**.
 2. Once we've moved to that node, look at each of its neighbors.
-3. For each neighboring node, calculate the distance from the starting node by summing the total edges that lead to that neighboring node.
+3. **For each neighboring node, calculate the distance from the starting node** by summing the total edges that lead to that neighboring node.
-4. If the new total distance to that neighboring node is less than the previous total, store the new shorter distance for that neighboring node.
+4. If the calculated distance to that neighboring node is less than the previously calculated distance, update the shortest path to that node by **storing the new shorter distance for that neighboring node**.

 ## Example
 <p align="center">